 With the correct training, it is possible to teach your body to clear lactate more efficiently giving you the ability to raise your anaerobic threshold.
 Running at a zone 3 pace will help do this.

 The same theory works with your aerobic threshold.
 By running at or below your aerobic threshold (zone 1), you can gradually push that threshold up.
 By raising these thresholds, you will begin to run faster at the same effort.

 By increasing these thresholds, you will start to run faster at the same effort.
 You will also affect your maximum ability and zone percentages.

 By understanding your unique zones and thresholds, you can be very specific with your training for an event.
 Knowing your pace in each zone will allow you to run at the correct speed to raise each threshold accordingly.

 If you were, for instance, training for a marathon, you would want the majority of your training to be around your zone 1 pace since this would be the preferred speed for this kind of event.
 You will gradually increase your aerobic threshold in this area allowing you to run faster with less effort.
 By training in zone 1, you will also train your body to use fat as a primary source of energy, so you don’t deplete your carbohydrate reserves.

-There is, however, only so far you can raise the aerobic threshold before your anaerobic threshold limits it.
+There is, however, only so far you can raise the aerobic threshold before your anaerobic threshold gets in the way of expanding your zone 1.
 For this reason, it is also good to work a little at your zone 3 pace so you can raise this too.

 I would highly recommend having a VO2 max and Lactate test performed to work out exactly where your heart rate zones are, along with your aerobic and anaerobic thresholds.
 Having an accurate profile will make your training far more precise and efficient.